kpet/clvk/README.md

 that you just have to run your application to generate traces.
 Environment variables can be used to control the maximum size of traces and what file they are saved to.

-If you want to use the `System` backend of `perfetto`, add the following option to CMake:
+If you'd rather use Perfetto's `System` backend, pass the following option to CMake:
    - `-DCLVK_PERFETTO_BACKEND=System`